Kurukshetra Box Office Collections (Day 26): Week 4 Collections Affected Due To Saaho Release

 Kannada Films Affected By Other Releases

-Talking about the impact, the release of other language films has had on Kannada films, Kurukshetra distributor Rockliner Venkatesh stated, "Last week, they encashed Saaho, next it might be Sye Raa Narasimha Reddy.
+Talking about the impact, the release of other language films has had on Kannada films, Kurukshetra distributor Rockline Venkatesh stated, "Last week, they encashed Saaho, next it might be Sye Raa Narasimha Reddy.
 When a film in another language has a houseful show in Bengaluru, the high ticket pricing enables the exhibitors to earn a profit that is three times that of a Kannada film.
 The only way to curb this is to put a cap on the ticket pricing."

 Kurukshetra Failed To Impress Non-Kannadigas